Sin-tija-L/python-100-days-challenge/content/day66.md

 <a href="https://youtu.be/MhVg1LVKP5k" target="_blank">📹 David video</a>

 **DISCLAIMER: As the title states, this can get gooey.
-TKinter totally sucks - if you'd rather move on to something more fun, click "mark lesson as complete" and move on to Day 70 to get back to the good stuff.**
+TKinter totally sucks - if you'd rather move on to something more fun, click "mark lesson as complete" and move on to Day 70 to get back to the good stuff.
+Also this may not work in VSCode.
+If it is so, then move to day 70.
+We still have lots of challenges to finish. 💪**

 It's time to bring our programs into the early 90s as we learn how to create a Graphical User Interface (GUI) with a Python library called tkinter.